CARecSys/CAPRI/README.md

 ## ⚠️ TODOs

-- Add the impact of **fusions** when running models
+- Add the impact of **Weighted Sum Fusion** when running models
-- Improve unit-tests for beyound accuracy evaluations and ndcg
 - Evaluations should be a separate module, running at the end of each model
-- Add a proper **caching policy** to check the _Generated_ directory
+- improved process of saving numpy arrays and unifiying them
+- Improve unit-tests for beyound accuracy evaluations
 - Add a separate metric evaluations class for fairness
-- Improve calling evaluations modules in Models
-- improved process of saving numpy arrays and unifiying them